WojciechGalecki/WebOrganizer/README.md

+# Web Organizer
-A simply web organizer with features:
+The application is a simply web organizer with features:

-*notes

-*tasks

-*events

--creating/editing/deleting
+- Notes
+- Tasks
+- Events with remind option

-*spring security with user and admin roles
+- User and Admin roles

-Technologies:

--Spring Boot
--JPA/Hibernate
--Thymleaf
--HTML/CSS/JS
+# Technologies
+- Java with SpringBoot, Spring Security, JPA/Hibernate - Logic
+- HTML, CSS, JS with Thymleaf - View
+- Maven - Dependency Management